We are so excited about our new Ilve farmhouse stove! In this post, I am sharing what we like about this stove – and what we don’t.

 Potential issues with your Ilve range

-There are two things I want to mention to anyone considering buying this Ilve stove.
+There are four things I want to mention to anyone considering buying this Ilve stove.

-The first one is that you will need to keep the ignitor going for 8 seconds.
+- The first one is that you will need to keep the ignitor for the gas burners going for 8 seconds.
 The manual recommends 10 seconds but I have consistently been getting away with 8 seconds.
 In the beginning, it definitely took a bit of getting used to it but now we don’t even notice it anymore.
-I guess it is a safety feature and that makes sense to me.
+I guess it is an extra added safety precaution that makes sense to me.

-You have probably been waiting for this: we love our new Ilve stove!!
+You have probably been waiting for this: we love our brand-new range!!
 Would we buy it again (knowing everything we know now)?

-Every day, we look at it and admire its beautiful elegance and how well it blends into our kitchen.
+Every day, we look at it, we admire the beautiful high end look and how well it blends into our kitchen.
 We are having a lot of fun cooking and baking with it.

 If you would like to purchase it or learn more about Ilve stoves, click here: https://www.anrdoezrs.net/click-100164171-14488045